ni/instrumentstudio-plugins/labview/docs/InstrumentStudio Plug-In Generator Guide.md

 6. To build the package or installer, right-click on the desired build specification and choose 'Build'.

-   **Note:** The PPL build specification must be built first in order for the package or installer build to succeed.
+   [!NOTE] The PPL build specification must be built first in order for the package or installer build to succeed.

 ---